developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/network/Network.md

-#Network
+---
+title: Network Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-This API class allows you to interact with either the WAN or WiFI network of the device.
+The Network API class permits interaction with the WAN or Wi-Fi networks available to the device.

 ## Enabling the API
 There are two methods of enabling the Network API: